 Summer is baseball season, so cheer on the Oklahoma City Dodgers as they slide into home plate.
 Catch a game at the Chickasaw Bricktown Ballpark in the heart of downtown Oklahoma City to rediscover why baseball is America’s pastime and don't forget to sample plenty of delicious ballpark foods while you're there.

-Feel the cool morning breeze or retreat into the shade of an umbrella in the afternoon as you order breakfast or lunch at The Museum Cafe in Oklahoma City.
+Feel the cool morning breeze or retreat into the shade of an umbrella in the afternoon as you order breakfast or lunch at Eddy's Lakeside Bar, one of the many dining options at Shangri-La Golf Club, Resort & Marina on Monkey Island.
 Their delicious entrees and desserts are only made better al fresco.

 The city of Edmond goes crazy for summer’s biggest holiday during the week-long LibertyFest celebration.
 Listen to music, display your chalk art skills, peruse antique cars, fly a kite, attend a rodeo, participate in a patriotic parade and bring Independence Day to a close with one of the largest fireworks shows in the region.